How Congenital Facial Paralysis Can Affect Children

 3. Masseter to Facial Nerve Transfer

-A masseter to facial nerve transfer is designed to improve facial reanimation in congenital facial paralysis patients and patients dealing with permanent Bell’s palsy or complete facial paralysis.
+A masseter to facial nerve transfer is designed to improve facial reanimation in congenital facial nerve paralysis patients and patients dealing with permanent Bell’s palsy or complete facial paralysis.
 The procedure can also be beneficial for patients coping with facial paralysis symptoms for three years or fewer.

 Like a gracilis muscle transplant procedure, a masseter to facial nerve transfer begins with an incision made in front of a patient’s ear.
 The patient’s facial and masseteric nerves are then sewn together.
 This helps restore the patient’s facial muscle function, and it enables the patient to naturally smile, frown, and produce other facial expressions.

-The ideal treatment for congenital facial paralysis in a child depends on the classification of a patient’s condition and other factors.
+The ideal treatment for congenital facial nerve paralysis in a child depends on the classification of a patient’s condition and other factors.
 By meeting with Dr. Azizzadeh, a child can undergo a comprehensive evaluation, then receive a personalized treatment.

 Dr. Azizzadeh recommends treatment of congenital facial paralysis in children as early as possible.
 Along with the physical impact of congenital facial paralysis on a child’s facial appearance, the condition can cause emotional issues.

-Dr. Azizzadeh wants to help kids treat congenital facial paralysis symptoms quickly and safely.
-To achieve the best results of treatment, Dr. Azizzadeh learns about a child and their congenital facial paralysis symptoms.
+Ultimately, Dr. Azizzadeh wants to help kids treat congenital facial nerve paralysis symptoms quickly and safely.
+To achieve the best results of treatment, Dr. Azizzadeh learns about a child and their facial paralysis symptoms.
 Dr. Azizzadeh next develops a custom treatment to accommodate his patient and ensure the patient can address their symptoms now and in the future.

 Parents who are concerned that their children may be dealing with congenital facial paralysis can set up a treatment consultation with Dr. Azizzadeh.
 To learn more or to schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.